Boolean and advanced searching techniques

 Finds documents containing "full-text."

-You can limit searches to field names; use the field's actual internal name which is shown at the bottom of a field's pop-up help -- AF_Description_t in the example below.
+You can limit searches to field names; in this case, use the field's actual internal name which is shown at the bottom of a field's pop-up help (AF_Description_t below).

 [AF_description_t] CONTAINS Chemical